Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Goal definitions
 ----------------

-Goal definitions are the main part (heart) of the kbuild Makefile.
+Goal definitions are the woke main part (heart) of the woke kbuild Makefile.
-These lines define the files to be built, any special compilation options, and any subdirectories to be entered recursively.
+These lines define the woke files to be built, any special compilation options, and any subdirectories to be entered recursively.

 The most simple kbuild makefile contains one line: